saras1122/Flam-Assignment-Set-2/README.md

 ## 📗 Question4 – WeatherTrack App - Daily Weather Tracking

-### 🧠 Approach

 WeatherTrack is a Java-based Android application that helps users track daily and weekly weather statistics in their city.
 The app fetches real-time weather data from a mock API, stores it locally every 6 hours, and visualizes trends using line charts.
-It follows the MVVM architecture, ensuring clean separation of concerns and scalability.
+It follows the MVVM architecture, ensuring clean separation of concerns and scalability.The MVVM architecture in WeatherTrack promotes a modular and maintainable codebase by separating concerns across layers.
+The Persistence Layer uses Room to cache weather data locally, enabling offline access.
+The Network Layer uses Retrofit and OkHttp to fetch current weather data from a mock API.
+The Repository Layer acts as a single source of truth, managing data flow between the local database and remote API.
+The ViewModel Layer holds UI-related data, exposing it through LiveData to ensure reactive updates.
+The UI Layer observes the ViewModel and renders weather information like current conditions and weekly summaries.
+The WorkManager Layer handles background tasks, scheduling automatic weather data sync every 6 hours to keep information up to date.

-### 📌 Overview
+### 📌 Key features
 - 🌡 Current Weather Display: Shows live temperature, humidity, and sky conditions.
-- 📊 Weekly Summary Chart: View 7-day temperature trends using interactive graphs.
+- 📊 Weekly Summary Charts: Displays temperature trends over the past 7 days using line charts.
 - ⏱ Automatic Background Sync: Weather updates every 6 hours using WorkManager.
 - 🔁 Manual Refresh: Option to fetch updated weather data on demand.
 - 📆 Daily Breakdown: Check historical weather data for any past day.